Guigui0812/Online-Connect4/Readme.md

 <h1> Python Connect 4 game </h1>

 A Connect 4 project in progress with local and online multiplayer.
 Made with python and the pygame library.
+The project is functional, the client can connect to the server, several games can be played at the same time.

 **Requirements** :
 - python3 or higher